bubonic/TGCrename/README.md

 # Usage

-First, copy all files in this repository to the course directoryd:

-> cp AllTGC_TItlesandCNonly.csv levenstein.pl TGCrename.sh directory_of_course_containing_lecture_files

-Then cd to the course directory and run

-> ./TGCrename [option]
+> ./TGCrename2.0.sh y_option [bulkfile]

 There are two options that can be used:

--y , Trust TGCrename to automatically rename all the files, but will prompt for acceptance of matching course.
+-y , Trust TGCrename2.0.shto automatically rename all the files, but will prompt for acceptance of matching course.

--yy , Fully trust TGCrename to do everything for you. i.e., it finds the correct course and names all the files correctly.
+-yy , Fully trust TGCrename2.0.shto do everything for you. i.e., it finds the correct course and names all the files correctly.

 If you just run:

-> ./TGCrename
+> ./TGCrename2.0.sh

-within the course directly, it will prompt for acceptance of course name and will prompt for acceptance to rename each file.
+it will show a usage menu

 If you run:

-> ./TGCrename -y
+> ./TGCrename2.0.sh -y

 It will prompt for acceptance of the course name and will use that data to automatcially rename the files.

-if you run:
+if you run: (not recommnded)

-> ./TGCrename -yy
+> ./TGCrename2.0.sh -yy

 It won't prompt you for any acceptance and will use the data collected to automatically rename the files.
 This means you are fully trusting the program.
-(It tends to work almost all the time, but it's up to you what level of trust you would like).
+(It tends to work 52% of the time, but it's up to you what level of trust you would like).

+if you run:

+> ./TGCrename2.0 -y /home/bubonic/tgcfiles

+where tgcfiles is a text file of directors containing your TGC lectures like the following:

+> /home/bubonic/Downloads/TheGreatCourses/TTC - Great Music of the Twentieth Century
+> /home/bubonic/Downloads/TheGreatCourses/TTC - Law School for Everyone
+> /home/bubonic/Downloads/TheGreatCourses/TTC - Radio Astronomy
+> /home/bubonic/Downloads/TheGreatCourses/TTC - The Great Trials of World History
+> /home/bubonic/Downloads/TheGreatCourses/TTC - The Rise of Rome
+> /home/bubonic/Downloads/TheGreatCourses/TTC - Understanding Imperial China
+> /home/bubonic/Downloads/TheGreatCourses/TTC - Why You Are Who You Are

+It will prompt for verification of the course found and rename all those found in the tgcfiles file.